greguz/fastify-kubernetes/README.md

 All properties are optional.

+- `kubeconfig`: Kubernetes config file loading mode.
+Default is `"auto"`.
+  - `"auto"`: Choose the first available mode in this order: Choose the first available config mode in this order: `"file"`, `"yaml"`, `"in-cluster"`, and `"default"`.
+  - `"default"`: Load config file the default OS location.
+  - `"file"`: Load config file from `file` option.
+  - `"in-cluster"`: Load in-cluster kubeconfig file.
+  - `"yaml"`: Load config from `yaml` option.
+  - `KubeConfig`: Load custom `KubeConfig` instance.
-- `file` Kubeconfig file path.
+- `file`: Config file path.
-- `yaml` Kubeconfig file content (could be a string or a buffer).
+- `yaml`: Config file content (string or buffer).
-- `context` is the context to use, defaults to `"minikube"`
-- `cluster` if provided, this plugin ensures that is the cluster used by the current context
-- `user` if provided, this plugin ensures that is the user used by the current context
-- `namespace` if provided, this plugin ensures that is the namespace used by the current context
+- `context`: Wanted context.
+If the context does not exist, an error will be thrown.
+- `cluster`: Wanted cluster.
+If the cluster does not exist, an error will be thrown.
+- `user`: Wanted user.
+If the user does not exist, an error will be thrown.
+- `namespace`: Wanted namespace.

 > A `name` option can be used in order to connect to multiple kubernetes clusters.

-> If both `file` and `yaml` options are not provided, will be loaded the default OS's kubeconfig file.

 ```javascript
 const fastify = require('fastify')()